-The uses surrounding the project site are I-5 on the east, Ed Davis Park in Towsley Canyon to the south, vacant land to the west, residential uses on Sagecrest Circle and the Stevenson Ranch development, opposite of Sagecrest Circle, to the north.
-Due to the I-5 and the Stevenson Ranch development there is no vegetation bordering the project site to the east or to the north, respectively.
-South of the project site lies Ed Davis Park in Towsley Canyon, containing habitat similar to that found onsite, including the following: Riparian Scrub/Woodland, California Annual Grassland, Coastal Sage Scrub, Chaparral, and Coast Live Oak Woodland.
-The undeveloped land to the west of the project site contains similar general vegetation types, with fewer oaks than encountered on the project site, and less riparian habitat, concentrated in narrow corridors
+The uses surrounding the project site are 15 on the east, Ed Davis Park in Towsley Canyon to the south, vacant land to the west, residential uses on Sagecrest Circle and the Stevenson Ranch development, opposite of Sagecrest Circle, to the north.
+Due to the 15 and the Stevenson Ranch development there is no vegetation bordering the project site to the east or to the north, respectively.
+South of the project site lies Ed Davis Park in Towsley Canyon, which contains habitat similar to that found onsite, including the following: Riparian Scrub/Woodland, California Annual Grassland, Coastal Sage Scrub, Chaparral, and Coast Live Oak Woodland.
+The undeveloped land to the west of the project site contains similar general vegetation types, with fewer oaks than encountered on the project site, and less riparian habitat, concentrated in narrow corridors.

 These general vegetation types are mapped below in Figure 12, Vegetation in Areas Surrounding Lyons Canyon Ranch.
 Figure 12 shows vegetation at least 0.5-mile area surrounding the project site boundary (illustrating the vegetation occurring beyond as well), which equals approximately 1,421 acres of vegetation (only within the 0.5-mile area).
-Table 4, Lyons Canyon Ranch Surrounding Vegetation Alliance Acreage Totals, provides acreage totals for the vegetation alliances in the area within a 0.5-mile radius surrounding the project site.
-These habitats were delineated using aerial photography interpretation.
+Table 4 provides acreage totals for the vegetation alliances in the area within a 0.5-mile radius surrounding the project site.

-Note: The mapping depicted in Figure 12 was not performed at the same level of detail as vegetation mapping performed for the project site.
+Note: The mapping depicted in Figure 12 was not performed at the same level of detail as vegetation mapping performed for the project site; however, it is not implied that higher vegetative or biological diversity exists inside project boundaries compared to surrounding areas.